Mintypeets/Beepbox-mod-visualiser/README.md

 I've went in before posting this to github and marked some stuff I didn't manage to add/finish or other things with a "MINT NOTE:" comment

 I made the "gaze star" version for a song I was working on, the song is still WIP as I've ran out of ideas, if you want you can try to merge it with the normal visualiser and add a star option in settings.txt

+you have to have python and pygame-ce downloaded for it to work from the script alone, otherwise I'd have to compile it into an executable file